New Way to Date Globular Clusters: Brown Dwarf Cooling Sequences: Introduction

 \revision{In special cases, the ages of globular clusters may be estimated by dating individual members.
 A common example involves matching evolutionary models to the masses and luminosities of detached eclipsing binary stars, as suggested in \citet{DEB_origin}.
 Since the first discovery of such members in globular clusters \citep{DEB_origin_2,DEB_origin_3,DEB_origin_4}, elipsing binary-based ages have been obtained for $\omega$\,Cen \citep{DEB_omega_cen}, 47\,Tuc \citep{eclipsing_binary_dating,DEB_47Tuc,DEB_47Tuc_2}, M4 \citep{DEB_M4}, M55 \citep{DEB_M55}, NGC\,6362 \citep{DEB_6362}, and NGC\,3201 \citep{DEB_3201,DEB_3201_2}.
 The most recent of these measurements are compared to other dating methods in Tables~\ref{tab:intro}~and~\ref{tab:intro_2}.
 Alternative approaches to dating individual members involve cosmochronology, e.g. by leveraging production of beryllium through interactions with cosmic rays \citep{beryllium_dating,beryllium_dating_2} or radioactive decay \citep{radioactive_dating_1,radioactive_dating_2}; however, too few globular clusters have published cosmochronological ages for a detailed analysis of associated systematic errors.}

 In this study, I propose a new method to date globular clusters using their brown dwarf cooling sequences.
 Brown dwarfs are substellar objects with masses below the minimum value required for hydrogen fusion (the \textit{hydrogen-burning limit}, $\sim 0.07-0.09\ \mathrm{M}_\odot$, \citealt{HBL_1,HBL_2,HBL_3,HBL_4}).
 The luminosity function of a typical globular cluster across the hydrogen-burning limit is shown in Figure~\ref{fig:intro} for multiple cluster ages.
 For the first $\sim0.1\ \mathrm{Gyr}$, the substellar component of the luminosity function (shown in magenta) evolves indistinguishably from low-mass stars above the hydrogen-burning limit.
 However, at later ages, the stellar members of the cluster begin to settle on the main sequence, while brown dwarfs continue cooling indefinitely.
-As a result, a gap emerges in the luminosity function (the \textit{stellar/substellar gap}, \citealt{adam_gap}).
-The size and depth of the stellar/substellar gap are directly related to the age of the cluster.
+As a result, a gap emerges in the luminosity function (the \textit{stellar/substellar gap}, \citealt{adam_gap,Chabrier_gap}).

+The detailed morphology of the stellar/substellar gap is strongly age dependent. \citet{Silvestri_gap} proposed using the number density of brown dwarfs near the bright edge of the gap as an age diagnostic.
+However, the sparse mass sampling adopted in that study (in particular, the use of a single stellar mass below the hydrogen-burning limit) obscures the continuous nature of this feature.
+In more finely sampled models (e.g., \citealt{Chabrier_gap,roman_omega_cen}), the bright edge of the gap emerges as a gradual transition between low-mass stars that have not fully settled on the main sequence and brown dwarfs that have not yet significantly cooled to fully separate from the main sequence.
+As a result, the onset of the gap is challenging to definitively identify in the color-magnitude diagram.

+\citet{Caiazzo_gap} instead focused on the faint edge of the gap, populated by more evolved brown dwarfs, and suggested using the number density of objects in this regime as an age indicator.
+However, as I shall demonstrate in Section~\ref{sec:completeness}, this part of the luminosity function is expected to lie at magnitudes that are challenging to access in realistic observing strategies.
+Furthermore, more detailed theoretical models \citep{roman_47Tuc} and preliminary observational constraints \citep{michele_47Tuc} indicate that the faint edge of the gap is likely to be around $1\ \mathrm{mag}$ fainter than predicted in \citet{Caiazzo_gap}, further restricting its observability.

+The approach presented here leverages the full age sensitivity of the luminosity function across the stellar/substellar gap.
+By forward modeling the entire luminosity function of the brown dwarf cooling sequence, my method incorporates contributions from objects at both edges of the gap as well as within it, without relying on specific morphological features that may be impossible to identify and measure due to intrinsically smooth transitions or incomplete photometric sampling.

 \annotation{The paragraph below lists some examples of brown dwarf-based ages in other stellar associations, as requested by the referee.}